younaman/Serverless-tools/README.md

 ```plaintext
 python ./aws_escalate.py -p default > aws_output.txt
 ```
-If you do not specify a profile, you will be prompted to select one from your AWS CLI configuration.
+If you do not specify a profile[-p default], you will be prompted to select one from your AWS CLI configuration.

 The output of the scan will be saved to `aws_output.txt`.